SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ##### 2.2.6 Enable Logging
 Sometimes its desirable to turn on debug logging in the provider.

-To do this, you need to inject the `ILoggerFactory` into the Startup class constructor by adding it as an argument to the constructor.
-Once you have access to it, then you can add a Console logger to the factory and also set its minimum logging level set to Debug.
+To do this, you need to inject the `ILoggerFactory` into the `Startup` class constructor by adding it as an argument to the constructor.
+Once you have access to it, then you can add a console logger to the factory and also set its minimum logging level set to Debug.

 Once thats done, then simply pass the `ILoggerFactory` to the Steeltoe configuration provider.
-The provider will then use it to establish a logger with Debug level logging turned on.
+The provider will then use it to establish a logger with debug level logging turned on.

 Here is some example code: